Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 The Beehive Circuit Hike Duration

 The Beehive hikes and circuit duration vary greatly as there are so many options to extend the hike or shorten the hike.
 If you complete the full Beehive Circuit (Lake Agnes, Little Beehive hike, and Big Beehive hike), plan for the hike to take between 3-7 hours.
-Three on the very fast end and seven on the slow end.
+Three on the very fast end and seven on the slower end.
 Make sure to pack a lunch that’s great to enjoy on Lake Agnes or from the top of the Big Beehive.

 When Can You Hike The Beehive Circuit?

 The hike is best done in the summer months, from June – September.
 In the shoulder months of late May and October, hikers should expect to find snow and ice on the trail, but not enough to make navigation difficult, but it all depends on the year.
+If there is significant snow on the trail travel to the Big Beehive should be avoided as it crosses an avalanche path.

 How Popular is the Beehive Circuit?